SuhailDataScience/Telecom_Customer_Churn_Analysis/README.md

 1. **Who is churning?** — which segments (contract type, payment method, internet type, tenure) show the highest churn rates
 2. **How much revenue is at risk?** — quantified, not just a percentage
-3. **Can we predict churn before it happens?** — using a classification model tuned for recall, since missing an at-risk customer is more costly than a false alarm

 ---